12 Ways to Keep a Dog Busy in Apartment

 Toss the toy down the hall for your dog to retrieve.
 This gives them exercise and mental stimulation.
 Make sure to praise them when they bring it back.

-You can mix in some kibble or small treats to make it more interesting.
+Start by spreading a thin layer of unsweetened, dog-safe peanut butter inside the toy.
+You can mix in some kibble or small treats to make it more exciting.

 8. DIY obstacle course